 Current or future economic uncertainties or downturns could adversely affect our business and results of operations.
-Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, the continued sovereign debt crisis, potential future government shutdowns, the federal debt ceiling and budget sequestration, financial and credit market fluctuations, political deadlock, natural catastrophes, warfare and terrorist attacks on the United States, Europe, the Asia Pacific region or elsewhere, could cause a decrease in business investments, including corporate spending on business analytics software in general and negatively affect the rate of growth of our business.
+Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, the continued sovereign debt crisis, potential future government shutdowns, the federal government's failure to raise the debt ceiling, financial and credit market fluctuations, political deadlock, natural catastrophes, warfare and terrorist attacks on the United States, Europe, the Asia Pacific region or elsewhere, could cause a decrease in business investments, including corporate spending on business analytics software in general and negatively affect the rate of growth of our business.

-General worldwide economic conditions have experienced a significant downturn in recent years, and continue to remain unstable.
+Although legislation was recently passed to lift the debt ceiling, the law only does so through March 2015.
+The efforts of legislators to pass additional short- or longer-term spending bills, could lead to additional shutdowns or other disruptions.
+In addition, general worldwide economic conditions have experienced a significant downturn and continue to remain unstable.
 These conditions make it extremely difficult for our customers and us to forecast and plan future business activities accurately, and they could cause our customers to reevaluate their decisions to purchase our products, which could delay and lengthen our sales cycles or result in cancellations of planned purchases.
 Furthermore, during challenging economic times our customers may tighten their budgets and face issues in gaining timely access to sufficient credit, which could result in an impairment of their ability to make timely payments to us.
 In turn, we may be required to increase our allowance for doubtful accounts, which would adversely affect our financial results.